KillaShank/heisenberg-official/README.md

 * I would love to contribute to Open-Source Community.

-* Connect with me on LinkeDin :fireworks: [LinkeDin Profile](https://www.linkedin.com/in/dipto-chakrabarty/) :sparkler:
+* Connect with me on LinkeDin [LinkedIn Profile](https://www.linkedin.com/in/-vineet/)

 ## Tech Stack :computer: